Publications:

 Tree Planting, Land Use Change and Biodiversity (with Lorenzo Sileci and Charles Palmer)

-Mangrove Planting and Changing Fish Markets (with Lorenzo Sileci and Charles Palmer)
+Mangrove Planting, Changing Fish Markets and Food Security (with Lorenzo Sileci and Charles Palmer)

 Pipeline Accidents and Poverty (with Miquel-Àngel Garciá-López)